Real Time Election Results: Council Races - Cerritos Community News

 |JOSE M. RIOS (N)

-ENTRAL BASIN MUNICIPAL WATER DISTRICT Member, Board of Directors, Division 5
+CENTRAL BASIN MUNICIPAL WATER DISTRICT Member, Board of Directors, Division 5

 |Candidate(s)